Late Roman Army

 Cavalry Officer

-An officer of the Equites Taifali, a heavy cavalry unit that was originally made up of a captured Germanic tribe (the Taifali).
-This officer wears a ridhe helmet based on a find from Deurne ridge helm deposited around AD 319.
-Beneath the rigid scale armour this soldier wears a padded subarmalis, with leather pteruges, flaps, that protect the upper shoulders and upper thighs yet still allow freedom of movement.
-He carries a small cavalry shield, its size allows the rider to still control the horse and wield a variety of weapons from horseback.
-The horse barding is in part based on drawings of the destroyed Column of Theodosius copied by Franco Giovanni Battista il Semolei in the 16th century, now in the musée du Louvre.
-Note the mid third century cavalry sports greeves and leather thigh guards.
-Equipment could have a considerable life in the army, perhaps of up to 80 years.
+An officer of the Equites Taifali, a heavy cavalry unit that was originally made up of a captured Germanic tribe, the Taifali.
+This officer wears a ridge helmet based on a find from Deurne ridge helm deposited around AD 319.
+Beneath the tinned copper alloy flexible scale armour this soldier wears a padded subarmalis, that protect the upper shoulders and upper thighs yet still allow freedom of movement.